 Do not share this medication with others.

-Laboratory and/or medical tests (e.g., sodium and potassium blood levels, kidney function) should be performed from time to time to monitor your progress or check for side effects.
+Lab and/or medical tests (such as sodium and potassium levels, kidney function) should be done while you are taking this medication.
+Keep all medical and lab appointments.
 Consult your doctor for more details.

 If you miss a dose, take it as soon as you remember.
 If it is near the time of the next dose, skip themissed dose.
 Take your next dose at the regular time.
 Do not double the dose to catch up.